raptorbox/raptorjs/README.md

 Delete an object with `raptor.delete(objectId)`

-Delete all the objects definition with
+Delete all the objects instances with

 ```
 raptor.list().map(raptor.delete).then(function() {
     console.log("All gone");
 })
 ```

-##Search for Service Objects
+## Search for Objects

-To performa a search at least one option is required, multiple option will be AND-ed together
+To perform a search at least one option is required, multiple option will be AND-ed together

 ```
 var params = {
   query: "*berry", // Free-textquery, use * for wildcard
-  name: "drone", // match any title containing `drone` work
+  name: "drone", // match any name containing `drone`
   description: "drone",
   customFields: {
      model: "a4b2788"